elevenstand7/JSProject/README.md

 ## Functionality & MVPs

-With this Whack-a-Mole Game, users will be able to:
+With this Whack-a-Loopy Game, users will be able to:

-* See a game introduction screen and has a difficulty level selection(bonus);
+* See a game introduction pop-up when user open the web page;
-* Start, pause, resume, and restart the game;
+* Click "start",  user can close the intro page and enter the game;
-* Has a countdown timer and a score display;
+* Has a countdown timer, a score display and mute/unmute for the background music;
-* Has background music, can be mute and unmute(bonus)
+* Has hard mode selection when user finished the easy mode;

 In addition, this project will include:
 * A production README